The legend of King Gambrinus

 Gambrinus

-He is said to have learned brewing from the Egyptian gods Isis and Osiris, or he was rewarded with an honorary title when he drank beer for three days and three nights in a row.
-Or was it a simple brewer who won a race, by emptying the barrel of beer he had to carry along the way?
+Some claim Gambrinus learned brewing from the Egyptian gods Isis and Osiris.
+Others say he won his title after drinking beer for three days and nights straight.
+One version tells of a simple brewer who secured victory in a race – by drinking the barrel of beer he was supposed to carry!

 All in all not bad for a saint who never existed…